TotemKite/SENG-300-Dudulu-/README.md

 # SENG-300-Dudulu-
-Basic version of the System for iteration one
+Basic version of the System for iteration three